 As a Yoga Teacher and long time Yogini, I have lots of tools and techniques at my fingertips when it comes to helping my Yogini Mamas become totally relaxed, centred, calm and tranquil.
 It’s my job, after all.
 When you learn modified versions of Yoga Nidra (Deep Relaxation techniques), Meditation, and even some gentle Mantra (sound work) in pregnancy, it is SOOOO effective at developing an unshakeable sense of peace which you will take with you into the delivery room.
 Here’s the proof:-

 HypnoBirthing is also a really effective way of learning specific relaxation techniques for birth.
 And some Birthing Workshops or Birth Education Courses also include partner massage (mine do!) so that your partner can begin the process of developing a state of calm and relaxation before your due date by learning some simple, effective massage techniques.

 Stress and anxiety has such a negative effect on the progress of labour.
 Be sure to include some form of relaxation and stress relief in your birth preparation.

 So now you might be starting to visualise an easier labour where you are upright, mobile, calm and in control of your breath.
 You might be starting to visualise yourself managing a beautiful, natural birth.
 Everything is possible.
-If you feel you need some in-depth preparation, I’m developing an Online Birth Preparation course, which includes all the elements mentioned above, and many more.
-I’ll take you through all the practical steps that you, and your birth partner, will need, based on all the work I’ve done in my Birth Partner Workshops.
-Please feel free to check it out,or book a Skype Birth Partner session.
+If you feel you need some in-depth preparation, book onto the next Birth Partner Workshop, or book a Skype Birth Partner session.

-Thanks for reading this Megapost!
+Thanks for reading this.
 If you have any concerns or questions, please drop me a line in the comments below.